eLTER-RI/requirements/UseCaseRequirementsNotes.md

 	- yes, the more atomic the terms, the easier it is to create exact match alignments
 	- however, atomization requires selecting a system of top-level, domain-independent disjoint categories; differing top-level categorizations among data models may impede successful alignment
-	- therefore, this implicitly also requires agreement of top-level ontology ADDED - Requires agreement of top-level, domain-independent categorization scheme/ontology
+	- therefore, this implicitly also requires agreement of top-level ontology
+- ADDED - Requires agreement of top-level, domain-independent categorization scheme/ontology
+	- required
 - Requires that the relationships be trusted
 	- yes
 - Requires terminologies with coarse/fine granularity